MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-label-flow.md

 ## Next steps

-To help you track the retention labels that you apply:
+To help you track the retention labels with this configuration:

 - [Monitoring retention labels](retention.md#monitoring-retention-labels)
 - [Using Content Search to find all content with a specific retention label](retention.md#using-content-search-to-find-all-content-with-a-specific-retention-label)
 - [Auditing retention actions](retention.md#auditing-retention-actions)

+To edit and monitor your Power Automate flows, use